wdmuthiora/Week2-Angular-redo/README.md

 # GithubSearch

 This project was deployed on [Github Search App](https://wdmuthiora.github.io/Week2-Angular-redo/).
-It allows a user to add of delete Quotes, and each quote can be upvoted or downvoted, depending on its popularity.
+It allows a user to search for GitHub users/repositories (using the GitHub API), and displays the results.

 ## ScreenShot
 <img src="src/assets/1.png">